Dependency injection in BlackSheep¶

 Example: implement a request context¶

-A good example of scoped service is one used to assign each web request with a trace id that can be used to identify requests for logging purposes.
+A good example of a scoped service is one used to assign each web request with a trace id that can be used to identify requests for logging purposes.

 from uuid import UUID, uuid4